 There’s healthy demand for food images for cooking blogs, product photos for e-commerce stores, and lifestyle stock photos.
 Rather than taking images and hoping they sell, contracting with a client via Fiverr ensures that you’re producing photos that someone will pay for.

 Unlike other photo websites, as a freelancer you work with your clients directly and you can set your deadlines and rates for your services.

 You may or may not need permission to sell photos that contain people or property.
 Copyright law is complicated, so make sure you review the requirements of your chosen platform before uploading your pictures.
-You can also refer to this FAQ from the American Society of Media Photographers for more info about when you need a model release and/or a property release.

 The most in-demand stock photos are those that have a candid, authentic look — things like kids playing, coworkers at a meeting and friends chatting.
 Also, photos that include people of diverse backgrounds and less-represented demographics are increasingly popular.